Phoumi Nosavan: Colonial Service

 Phoumi Nosavan was a prominent Lao military and political figure of the Laotian Civil War.
-He was of Chinese-Lao heritage.
+He was of Chinese Lao heritage.
 He was born in Savannakhet, the French Protectorate of Laos.
 He was educated there and in Vientiane.
 He became a civil servant in the French colonial government.
 As World War II wound down in 1945, he joined the resistance movement opposed to the Japanese occupation of Laos.
-He belonged to the secretive Lao Pen Lao (Laos for the Lao).
+He belonged to the secretive Lao Pen Lao ('Laos for the Lao').
 He was also in the short-lived Lao Issara (Free Laos) government until the French return in 1946 drove him into exile in the Kingdom of Thailand.
-As part of the Lao Issara command, he briefly ran their military operations in southern Laos in coordination with the Viet Minh.
+As part of the Lao Itsara ('Free Laos') command, he briefly ran their military operations in southern Laos in coordination with the Viet Minh.

 In early 1949, he returned to Thailand before repatriating himself to Laos.
-In 1950, he joined the nascent Laotian National Army (Armee Nationale Laotienne) and served as a military adviser at the 1954 Geneva Conference.
-By 1955, he had risen to lieutenant colonel, serving as Chief of Staff of the newly constituted Royal Lao Army in the newly independent Kingdom of Laos.
+In 1950 he joined the nascent Laotian National Army (Armee Nationale Laotienne) and served as a military adviser at the 1954 Geneva Conference.
+By 1955 he had risen to lieutenant colonel, serving as Chief of Staff of the newly constituted Royal Lao Army in the newly independent Kingdom of Laos.